Types of Delivery

 The most concerning risk of a TOLAC is the possible rupture of the cesarean scar on the uterus or the uterus itself.
 Although a rupture of the uterus is rare, it is very serious and may harm both the mother and baby.
 If a patient is considered to have a high risk of rupture of the uterus, a vaginal birth after a Cesarean will not be attempted.

-Talk with your Rosemark Doctor or Midwife about the type of delivery you would like to have and they help you to understand the risks and benefits of your choices.
+Talk with your Rosemark Doctor or certified nurse-midwife about the type of delivery you would like to have and they will help you to understand the risks and benefits of your choices.